bbelderbos/bbelderbos.github.io/_posts/2016-02-21-power-habits.md

 ### Set deadlines for tasks

 Again the [4WW](http://fourhourworkweek.com/) is golden here.
 It taught me [Parkinson's law](https://en.wikipedia.org/wiki/Parkinson's_law): a task blows up in size according to the time you give it.
-I find setting times and using the [pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) in execution a very powerful partnership.
+I find setting deadlines (assigning max times to tasks) and using the [pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) in execution a very powerful partnership.
 The extreme focus does miracles in the amount of work you get done when time is compressed.
+Of course it takes practice and you will often have it wrong, but it's better to have an imperfect system than no system at all.

-And often good is good enough, spend more time and you perfect the unnecessary.
-For example I could easily have spend one-two hours writing this post, but seeing a pomodoro of half an hour made me do it twice as fast!
+Like fear of failure, perfectionism is another enemy.
+Almost always good is good enough, spend more time and you perfect the unnecessary.
+For example I could easily have spend two hours writing this post, but setting two pomodori of a max. of 50 min made me do this task twice as fast!

-What power habits are you (un)learning?
-Feel free to share them in the comments.
+### Bonus

+To develop habits it's also a must to study habit forming.
+Here is [a great book](http://bobbelderbos.com/books/PowerHabit) I recently read that might be helpful for you.

+### What about you?

+I would love to hear if these are things you do to become more productive too?
+And/or what other habits are (un)learning?